 Some long-time Cowsill fans (Marsha & Martha Jordan, Jo Malone, Lynn Mathis and Becky Presley) have formed the Committee for the Nomination of The Cowsills for Induction to the Rock and Roll Hall of Fame and are striving to have The Cowsills inducted into the Rock & Roll Hall of Fame.
 They have created a colorful presentation brochure on The Cowsills that details the ways in which The Cowsills have met the criteria for induction into the Rock Hall which will be sent to each member of the nominating sommittee of the Rock and Roll Hall of Fame.
 The criteria addressed includes: longevity, influence, innovation, distinction, and perpetuation.
 Also included are comments from Artie Kornfeld, Mark Bryan of Hootie and the Blowfish, Shirley Jones, Billboard Magazine, Rolling Stone Magazine, etc.

-Please take the time to sign the on-line petition for The Cowsills induction if you haven’t done so already.
-During their research, the committee has compiled some amazing facts about The Cowsills and their careers, including:
+During their research, the committee compiled some amazing facts about The Cowsills and their careers, including:

 Both Barry and Susan had their lives turned upside down by Hurricane Katrina, which hit the gulf coast in August 2005, since both were residents of the New Orleans area at the time.
 Susan and her family lost their home and most of their belongings but they were all safe during the hurricane and it’s aftermath and returned to live in New Orleans in January 2006.
 Barry, unfortunately, did not get out of New Orleans before Katrina hit and was among the missing of Hurricane Katrina for 4 months.
 Then, sadly, on January 4th, 2006, The Cowsill family got the news that Barry’s body had been found and identified.
 Barry Cowsill is no longer with us.
 At the memorial service for Barry, the Cowsill family was informed that Billy had passed away following his battles with hip replacement surgery, back surgery, emphysema, osteoporosis and other problems.

 Today, the surviving Cowsills continue to make music – sometimes individually and sometimes together – and their harmonies are still as infectious and bright as ever.
-Be watching for the documentary about the Cowsills, Family Band: The Cowsills Story, coming soon!
+Be sure to watch the documentary about the Cowsills, Family Band: The Cowsills Story, available now!